stephenkeep/HAPI-Sequelize-REST-API-Boilerplate/README.md

 #TODO

-add [Agilo](https://github.com/danielgtaylor/aglio) to read in the blueprint
+add [Agilo](https://github.com/danielgtaylor/aglio) to read in the blueprint and display a pretty website